Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: AI-Driven Detection and Precoding Techniques for MIMO Systems

-Deep learning has emerged as a powerful enhancement to linear detection in MIMO systems, addressing limitations of traditional methods like ZF and MMSE, which degrade under correlated signals or harsh propagation environments.
+DL has emerged as a powerful enhancement to linear detection in MIMO systems, addressing limitations of traditional methods like ZF and MMSE, which degrade under correlated signals or harsh propagation environments.

 Detection Network (DetNet) \cite{LearningtoDetect2019} improves detection by framing it as an iterative learning task.
 Given the model in \eqref{eq1}, where \( \mathbf{r} \) is the received signal, \( \mathbf{G} \) the channel matrix, and \( \mathbf{x} \) the transmitted vector, DetNet refines the estimate \( \hat{\mathbf{x}}_k \) at each layer using projected gradient descent,